-If the operations executed via the API imply consequences for end users or partners (cost money, in particular) you must provide a test version of the API.
-In this testing API, real-world actions either don't happen at all (for instance, orders are created but nobody serves them) or are simulated by cheaper means (let's say, instead of sending an SMS to a user, an email is sent to the developer's mailbox).
+If the operations executed via the API have consequences for end users or partners (especially those that involve costs) you must provide a test version of the API.
+In this testing API, real-world actions either don't occur at all (for instance, orders are created but nobody serves them) or are simulated using cost-effective methods (for example, sending an email to the developer's mailbox instead of an SMS to the user).

-However, in many cases having a test version is not enough - like in our coffeemachine API example.
-If an order is created but not served, partners are not able to test the functionality of delivering the order or requesting a refund.
-To run the full cycle of testing, developers need the capability of pushing the order through stages, as this would happen in reality.
+However, in many cases having a test version is not enough, as in our coffeemachine API example.
+If an order is created but not fulfilled, partners cannot test the functionality of delivering the order or requesting a refund.
+To conduct a complete testing cycle, developers need the capability of pushing the order through stages, just as it would happen in reality.

 A direct solution to this problem is providing test versions for a full set of APIs and administrative interfaces.
-It means that developers will be able to run a second application in parallel - the one you're giving to coffee shops so they might get and serve orders (and if there is a delivery functionality, the third app as well: the courier's one) - and make all these actions that coffee shop staff normally does.
-Obviously, that's not an ideal solution, because of several reasons:
+This means that developers will be able to run a second application in parallel - the one you provide to coffee shops for receiving and serving orders (and if there is a delivery functionality, a third app, for couriers) - and perform all the actions that coffee shop staff normally does.
+Obviously, this is not an ideal solution for several reasons:

-- Developers of end user applications will need to additionally learn how coffee shop and courier apps work, which has nothing to do with the task they're solving. - You will need to invent and implement some matching algorithm: an order made through a test application must be assigned to a specific virtual courier; this actually means creating an isolated virtual "sandbox" (meaning - a full set of services) for each specific partner. - Executing a full "happy path" of an order will take minutes, maybe tens of minutes, and will require making a multitude of actions in several different interfaces.
+- Developers of end user applications will need to additionally learn how coffee shop and courier apps work, which is unrelated to the task they're solving. - You will need to invent and implement some matching algorithm: an order made through a test application must be assigned to a specific virtual courier.
+This actually means creating an isolated virtual "sandbox" (meaning - a full set of services) for each specific partner. - Executing a full "happy path" of an order will take minutes, maybe tens of minutes, and will require performing a multitude of actions in several different interfaces.

-There are two main approaches to tackling these problems.
+There are two main approaches to addressing these problems.